jamesbriggs/pico-build/README.md

 Normally, most ``make`` dependencies are file timestamps.
 However, the ``pico-build`` ``Makefile`` does not have any timestamp dependencies, only phony targets and the repo version.
 Thus ``make`` is used like a Lisp or Prolog rules engine.
 The bash exit command is used to exit early, kind of like tail recursion optimization.

-``pico-build`` is a locally-centric build system, but that's often not a limitation since it can fetch from remote version control systems, and deploy to remote clusters if needed.
+``pico-build`` is a locally-centric build system, but that's often not a limitation since it can fetch from remote version control systems, and deploy to remote clusters as needed.

 ## Typical Deploy Folder Structure for Web Server Projects